HMS M24: Design

 Intended as a shore bombardment vessel, M24's primary armament was a single 9.2 inch Mk VI gun removed from the Edgar-class cruiser HMS Endymion.
 In addition to her 9.2-inch gun, she also possessed one 12 pounder and one six pound anti-aircraft gun.
 Due to the shortage of diesel engines, she was instead equipped with four-cylinder paraffin engines from the Campbell Gas Co.
 Producing 640 horsepower, these allowed a top speed of eleven knots.
 The monitor's crew consisted of sixty-nine officers and men.

-Construction

 HMS M24 ordered in March, 1915, as part of the War Emergency Programme of ship construction.
 She was laid down at the Sir Raylton Dixon & Co.
 Ltd shipyard at Govan in March 1915, launched on 9 August 1915, and completed in October 1915.

+Usage

 World War 1

 M24 served in the Dover Patrol from October 1915 to June 1918.
-M24 had her main 9.2in gun removed early in 1916, as it was required for artillery use on the Western Front, and a BL 7.5 in Mk III 50-caliber gun was fitted in lieu.
+M24 had her main 9.2 in gun removed early in 1916, as it was required for artillery use on the Western Front, and a BL 7.5 in Mk III 50-caliber gun was fitted in lieu.

 Russia

 M24 next saw service in support of the North Russian Expeditionary Force.
-Prior to departure, she had her two QF 2-pounder Mark II and her 12pdr (76mm) QF Mk 1 gun replaced by AA guns.
+Prior to departure, she had her two QF 2-pounder Mark II and her 12-pdr (76 mm) QF Mk 1 gun replaced by AA guns.
 She remained in the White Sea until September, 1919.